Caal02/alx-low_level_programming/README.md

-#ALX C programmig session
+# ALX C programmig session
-starting to learn how to code with C
+## starting to learn how to code with C
+beignning course